 Certificate Trust

-To intercept HTTPS traffic, Weproxa generates a local root Certificate Authority (CA) and installs it in your macOS Keychain.
-This lets Weproxa decrypt, inspect, and re-encrypt HTTPS traffic transparently.
+To intercept HTTPS traffic, WePROXA generates a local root Certificate Authority (CA) and installs it in your macOS Keychain.
+This lets WePROXA decrypt, inspect, and re-encrypt HTTPS traffic transparently.

 Setup Process

-Section titled “Setup Process”When you first start Weproxa, it automatically generates a root CA certificate unique to your machine.
+Section titled “Setup Process”When you first start WePROXA, it automatically generates a root CA certificate unique to your machine.
 However, to intercept HTTPS traffic, you must install and trust this certificate.

-- Click Install to macOS Keychain
+- Click Install to macOS Keychain.

 After this one-time setup, HTTPS interception works seamlessly.